aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_addmulti.rst

 =====================

-The procedure :aimms:func:`GMP::Column::AddMulti` adds a group of columns, belonging to a variable, to the matrix of a generated mathematical program.
+The procedure :aimms:func:`GMP::Column::AddMulti` adds a group of columns, belonging to a variable, to a generated mathematical program.

 .. code-block:: aimms